NelsonPython/tuningGuides/experiment/readme.md

 002_intro.md - contains all content prior to the first code snippet

 #### Instructions and code snippet files:
-There are two files for each block of code:
+There are multiple blocks of code and two files for each block:
 - step-by-step instructions along with code
 - block of code that a developer can cut-and-paste directly into the command line

+Test data for this experiment is two actual code blocks from our most complex tuning guide:
 ```
 003_Configuring_the_Slurm_Workload_Manager.md
 004_summary.md